 Well, it's interesting - to me anyway - and we'll have to see if 162(m)(6) in its present incarnation indeed has any real impact in the transactional market.
 Maybe it just won't be considered relevant unless and until it affects, oh, 10 major deals.
 That seems like a nice round number, no?

-* On an unrelated note, based on what may be the best trailer ever, at least since the one for Poltergeist II, it looks like The Social Network, even before I've seen it, may cause me to have to rethink my Oscar prediction for Toy Story 3.
+* On an unrelated note, based on what may be the best trailer ever, at least since the one for Poltergeist II (I think there was even a better trailer back in the day than the one to which I've linked here, which focused more on the toys sitting on the shelves, but I can't find it), it looks like The Social Network, even before I've seen it, may cause me to have to rethink my Oscar prediction for Toy Story 3.
 (Hey, The Dark Knight became one of my favorite movies of all time before I even saw it, based on a glimpse of the opening eight minutes alone, so there's precedent here.)